 Dean’s List/Dean’s Honor Roll

-Beginning with the fall 2015 semester, students who earn a semester grade point average of 3.33 or better, based on seven or more letter-graded credits, are placed on the Dean’s List/Honor Roll that semester.
+Beginning with the fall 2015 semester, students who earn a semester grade point average of 3.33 or better in fall or spring, based on seven or more letter-graded credits, are placed on the Dean’s List/Honor Roll that semester.

 Further details about honors can be found in the Law School Catalog.